zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

-## Bonus Lab 1:  Managing and Monitoring Autonomous Data Warehouse using the Cloud Service Console
+## Bonus Lab - Lab 6:  Managing and Monitoring Autonomous Data Warehouse using the Cloud Service Console
 For this lab you will watch a couple of demos to show the capabilities available via the Cloud Console and Autonomous Data Warehouse Service Console.

 **Key Objectives**: